Egypt visa requirements for Irish citizens

 Traveling to Egypt from Ireland

-• Visa Requirements: Irish citizens need a visa to enter Egypt.
-The most convenient option is the Egypt eVisa, which can be applied for online.
+• Visa requirements: Irish citizens require a Visa to access Egypt.
+The most convenient one that can be obtained in an online way is the Egypt eVisa.

-• Language and communication: The official language in Egypt is Arabic, but English is commonly spoken in tourist areas, hotels, and restaurants.
+• Language and communication: Arabic is the official language in Egypt, though it is often spoken in touristy places, hotels and restaurants.

 Egypt Visa Requirements for Ireland Citizens FAQs